Training and progression

 What qualifications do you need to train as a teacher in Wales?

-Candidates must hold a standard equivalent to GCSE grade C or above in mathematics and English language or Welsh language for all training routes.
-A standard equivalent GCSE C grade is required in a science subject, if wanting to teach in a primary school (learners aged 4-11).
 Applicants who don't have the required maths and English grades can sit equivalency tests.
 See individual course providers for further details and information on equivalent qualifications accepted.

-Individual providers will have literacy and numeracy tests that you need to pass in order to be accepted on their course.
+Individual providers will have literacy and numeracy tests that you need to pass to be accepted on their course.
 These are usually administered during the interview process.
 You may also be asked to take a digital competency test by some providers.

 All students are required to undertake an enhanced disclosure check by the Disclosure and Barring Service .